 I wanted to post an update to my recent thoughts on Tattoos and the interview process.
-After further reflection and a bit of insight provided to me by a close friend with a tattooed son and a daughter, I realized that there are some decisions that I am not going to change.
+After further reflection and a bit of insight provided to me by a close friend of a tattooed son and a daughter, I realized that there are some decisions that I am not going to change.
 Ever.
-This is not a reflection on the son and daughter or on the parents, but more my communication style and the decision making process.
+This is not a reflection on the son and daughter or on the parents, but more my communication style and the decision-making process.
 My parents gave me a lot of advice and asked me to avoid a lot of things growing up.
 My parents also forbid me to do a lot of things, but I plowed ahead and did them anyway.
 In some cases the stronger the stance someone took on an issue the more motivated I was to resist or prove them wrong.
-Bell bottom jeans, a lowered Honda with a oversized spoiler and neon lights, and of course my K-Pop haircut phase.
-The more they said “no”, the more I said “watch this”.
+Bell bottom jeans, a lowered Honda with an oversized spoiler and neon lights, and of course my K-Pop haircut phase.
+The more they said “no, no, and no”, the more I said, “watch this”.

-Parents may be cringing because we just went from what was thought of as a tasteful and symbolic tattoo to less respectful, and perhaps down right dirty.
-When we think of a tattoo on the inner thigh, or below the waist, those are not visions of sugarplums dancing through our heads.
-I realize I am not going to change the decision to mutil. . .I mean get a tattoo, so I want to work with what I may be able to influence.
-If you are going to get a Tattoo, please consider getting it in a place that is not only discreet, but going to be invisible to others that may not know, appreciate, or understand the symbolism or importance of your art.
-More than likely, the person that is making the hiring decision or has some influence with your career is going to be of an older generation and they may not be as open minded as you are.
+Parents may be cringing because we just went from what was thought of as a tasteful and symbolic tattoo to less respectful, and perhaps downright dirty.
+When we think of a tattoo on the inner thigh, or below the waist, those are not visions of sugar plums dancing through our heads.
+I realize I am not going to change the decision to mutila. . .I mean get a tattoo, so I want to work with what I may be able to influence.
+If you are going to get a tattoo and are early in your career, please consider getting it in a place that is not only discreet, but going to be invisible to others that may not know, appreciate, or understand the symbolism or importance of your art.
+More than likely, the person that is making the hiring decision or has some influence on your career is going to be an older generation and they may not be as open-minded as you are.

 So, to the young people I offended in round 1, I sit here eating crow.
 Please think “discreet” when you take your seat in that parlor chair.